godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_vector3>` **get_accelerometer** **(** **)** const

-If the device has an accelerometer, this will return the movement.
+If the device has an accelerometer, this will return the acceleration.
+Otherwise, it returns an empty :ref:`Vector3<class_vector3>`.

 .. _class_Input_get_connected_joypads: